Pin itCoore and Crenshaw's second course ever built, and the one you can walk.

-At 6,630 yards from the tips with a par of 71, the Coore Crenshaw is the shortest of the three on-property courses at Barton Creek.
-The slope of 130 is also the lowest.
-These numbers might suggest an easier experience, but they describe something more specific: a course designed for strategy rather than punishment.
+You're playing 6,630 yards, par 71, slope 130.
+Shortest and most forgiving of the three Barton Creek courses by the numbers, but the description undersells it.
 The fairways are wider than the Fazio courses, the forced carries are fewer, and the green complexes invite a variety of approach angles.
-The difficulty lives in the details of green contour and pin position rather than in the physical demands of the terrain.
+The difficulty lives in the details of contour and pin position.

 Municipal golf in the Hill Country, priced like a public course should be.